JanMiksovsky/blog/drafts/Zero-deps.md

 ---
 title: “This minimalist static site generator pattern is only for #JavaScript developers who want something small, fast, flexible, and comprehensible”
+tags: “#ssg”
 ---

-The configuration of a complex tool may take more work that coding the same functionality from scratch.
-In the last post I described [creating a simple blog in Astro](*** link ***), a popular static site generator (SSG).
-I felt it was more complicated than the problem justified, so I wanted to rewrite the generation of the entire blog project from scratch in pure JavaScript with zero dependencies.
+Configuring a complex tool can take more work that just coding the functionality you want from scratch.
+In the last post I described [creating a simple blog in Astro](posts/2025/04-14-astro.html), a popular static site generator (SSG).
+I felt the Astro solution was more complicated than the problem justified, so I wanted to try rewriting the entire blog project from scratch in pure JavaScript with zero dependencies.

 *** image goes here ***

-This went very well: I coded the blog in about a day, I can completely understand every part of it, and it’s very fast.
+This went very well: I coded the blog in about a day; I can completely understand every part of it; and it’s very fast.
+That last blog post linked above includes an appendix of requirements and writing from scratch made it easy to achieve all of them.

 This isn’t a product but a pattern.
 If you’re familiar with JavaScript, there are only two small ideas here you might not have tried before.
 I think you’ll find it easier than you expect.
+I used JavaScript but you could just as easily do this in Python or any other language.

+You can look at the final zero-dependencies blog [source code](https://github.com/WebOrigami/pondlife-zero-deps) and the [live site](https://pondlife-zero-deps.netlify.app/).

 ## What is a static site generator doing?